ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Security

-The discovery system is naturally a good candidate for security vulnerabilities. \
+The discovery system is naturally a good candidate for security problems. \
-DiscV5 specs specifies potential vulnerabilities in their system, See (discv5-rationale/security-goals)[https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md#security-goals].
+DiscV5 specs specifies potential vulnerabilities in their system, See (DiscV5 Rationale > security-goals)[https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md#security-goals].
 The major ones includes routing table pollution, traffic redirection, spamming or replayed messages. \
-Some are less relevant to `SSV.Network` as messages are being verified in a higher level, by the IBFT machinary using the share public key, and therefore verification in the network layer is redundant.
+Some are less relevant to `SSV.Network` as messages are being verified in a higher level, by the IBFT machinary using the share public key, and therefore malicious messages will be identified as invalid.

 The following measures are used to protect against malicious peers and denial of service attacks:
 - Connection score is determined during discovery process, ensures that the node will try to connect only with relevant peers.